tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT

-To formally express this Test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
+To formally express this Test in [RDF](<../../index.md#rdf> "Resource Description Framework - a W3C standard for modeling, interchanging, and linking structured data on the web.
+Hosts the namespace [rdf:](http://www.w3.org/1999/02/22-rdf-syntax-ns#)") we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
 See the [Fitness For Use Framework Ontology: Concepts and Use](../guide/bdqffdq/index.md) document for details about the full formal structure.

 See also:
 * [Test Types](../guide/users/index.md#31-test-types-non-normative) in the User’s Guide.
 * [Reading Test Descriptors](../guide/implementers/index.md#23-reading-test-descriptors-non-normative) in the Implementer’s Guide.
-* [Relating Classes and Properties](../guide/bdqffdq/index.md#311-relating-classes-and-properties-non-normative) in the Fitness For Use Framework Ontology: Concepts and Use document.
+* [Relating Classes and Properties](../guide/bdqffdq/index.md#311-relating-classes-and-properties-non-normative) in the Fitness For Use [Framework Ontology](<../../index.md#framework-ontology> "A model of the Framework (Veiga 2016, Veiga et al. 2017) as an [OWL](<../../index.md#owl> "[Web Ontology Language](https://www.w3.org/OWL/).
+A Semantic Web language designed to represent rich and complex knowledge about things.
+Hosts the namespace [owl:](http://www.w3.org/2002/07/owl#)") ontology, present as the `bdqffdq:` vocabulary in the BDQ standard."): Concepts and Use document.

 #### 4.10.1 Formal RDF Representation of the Test (non-normative)